syncfusion-content/xamarin-docs/Xamarin/TimePicker/How_To/How_to_show_as_dialog.md

 # How to show as a Dialog

 TimePicker can be rendered as a dialog by setting the`SfTimePicker.PickerMode` property to Dialog.
-Default value of `SfTimePicker.PickerMode` property is "Default".
+Default value of the `SfTimePicker.PickerMode` property is "Default".

 {% tabs %}
 {% highlight xaml %}